 You will also need to provide a letter of support from your station program coordinator (or similar).
 Please allow a 60-day turnaround for initial applications.

 SPECIALS: Call CRN directly (02 9310 2999) to discuss your idea.
 It may be a live feed from a festival, a conference, an innovative performance special, a pre-recorded documentary or series of short drop-ins, or feature interview.

-For programs with commercial content or major sponsors, you will need to discuss these issues.
-Please call the CRN on (02) 9310 2999 or email email@example.com .
+For programs with commercial content or major sponsors, also call CRN staff first.
+That number again - (02) 9310 2999 or email email@example.com .